opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/BaselineServiceProfileIntro.md

 The `License` resource represents an individual license availabe on the Redfish service.
 For the full schema definition, see the `LicenseService` and `License` sections of the reference guide in the [*Redfish Data Model Specification*](https://www.dmtf.org/dsp/DSP0268).

-To information about a license, perform a `GET` operation on a `License` resource:
+To retrieve information about a license, perform a `GET` operation on a `License` resource:

 ```
 GET /redfish/v1/LicenseService/Licenses/RemotePresence